snokeOver/surveysync-frontend/README.md

 - **_Initiate Projects_**: use "npm install" to install all the necessary dependencies

 - **_Set Up The Environment Variables_**: Don't forget to set up the environment variables with your own credentials needed to run this projects.
-Most variable are defined in index.js file.
+Most variable are defined in .en file.

 - **_Find The Backend_**: Clone or download the backend from here: https://github.com/snokeOver/surveysync-backend